-We recently did a survey to marketing/sales folks in the manufacturing sector who sell through either industrial or construction distributors to see what their biggest challenges are.
+We did a survey to marketing/sales folks in the manufacturing sector who sell through either industrial or construction distributors to see what their biggest challenges are.

 From the manufacturer’s point of view, their biggest challenge is getting the distributor’s salespeople to focus on their products.
 Sound familiar?